 After trying both the version of the APP on the Android Playstore and their APK (both of which are utterly useless), I send off a nastygram to the seller on AliExpress and was about to give up and throw the lot in the bin when Antonio (Mr Shark) reminded me that I ordered this unit to use with Tasmota.

-Before I connected USB2 on my PC (and the TASMOTIZER program) to the little Sinilink, I connected the FTDI to pins by simple wrapping the (thin) wire around them and then pushing (tight fit) the pins into the Sinilink.
-I then connected the USB to the FTDI and fired up TASMOTIZER with the DEVELOPMENT option which automatically picks the right version of Tasmota.
-At the time of this update, Tasmota sits at version 8.2 “Elliot” which has some well worthwhile improvements.
+Before I connected USB2 on my PC (and the TASMOTIZER program) to the little Sinilink, I connected the FTDI to pins by simply wrapping the (thin) wire around them and then pushing (tight fit) the pins into the Sinilink.
+I then connected the USB unit to the FTDI and fired up TASMOTIZER with the DEVELOPMENT option which automatically picks the right DEV version of Tasmota.
+At the time of this update, Tasmota sits at version 220.127.116.11 “Elliot” which has some well worthwhile improvements.

 Note: connections are RX to TX, TX to RX, ground, 3v3 and GPIO0 (for programming),. honestly even though the holes on the Sinilink are so close as to make them almost impossible to focus on if you have less than excellent eyesight, the pins made this really easy.
 I’ll use this trick in future.
 See the top image for details of hole layout.
 NO connection to reset is needed it you don’t power up the USB until you are all wired up (a good idea anyway)